President and CEO, Partnership for Public Service

 In 1995, Max joined the law firm of Williams & Connolly where he practiced primarily in the area of white collar defense.

 Max comes most recently from the Department of Housing and Urban Development, having served as the Deputy General Counsel for Litigation.

-A graduate of Yale University and Stanford Law School, Max is a member of the National Academy of Public Administration, the Administrative Conference of the United States and the National Advisory Board for Public Service at Harvard College.
+A graduate of Yale University and Stanford Law School, Max is a member of the Inaugural Advisory Council of the National Institute of Social Sciences, the National Academy of Public Administration, the Administrative Conference of the United States and the National Advisory Board for Public Service at Harvard College.